 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-You will continue your studies through a series of core modules and three option modules in advanced inorganic, organic and physical chemistry.
+You will continue your studies through a series of core modules and option modules in advanced inorganic, organic and physical chemistry.